summ2020/mingming-su.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi, my name is Mingming Su.
-I'm a Ph.D. student in Department of Civil Engineering , Zhejiang University, supervised by [Prof. Ning Guo](https://person.zju.edu.cn/nguo).
+I'm a Ph.D. student in Department of Civil Engineering, Zhejiang University, supervised by [Prof. Ning Guo](https://person.zju.edu.cn/nguo).
 I major in Geotechnical Engineering.

 I am majoring in solid mechanics and have rich experience in physical theory, computation, and experiment.
 I mainly focus on solving Partial Differential Equations of solid mechanics based on the physics-informed neural networks(PINNs), operator learning and deep energy method.
 My research interest is AI4Science, specifically AI for mechanics.